-David B. Edwards was attorney-in-residence at the Center during 2009 and 2010.
+David Edwards '08 was attorney-in-residence at the center during 2009 and 2010.
 He was a recipient of a year-long public interest fellowship from the law firm Simpson Thacher & Bartlett.
 He has returned to his position as an associate at Simpson Thacher, where he focused on commercial litigation and arbitration as well as pro-bono criminal matters, where he also worked prior to arriving at the Center.

-After graduating from the University of Washington (BA 2003), he attended New York University School of Law (JD 2008), where he was an Executive Articles Editor of the New York University Annual Survey of American Law.
-Upon graduation, he was awarded the Vanderbilt Medal for outstanding contributions to the School of Law.
-For his Note, "Out of the Mouth of States: Deference to State Action Finding Effect in Federal Law," 63 NYU Annual Survey of American Law 429 (2008), he was awarded the Seymour A. Levy Award for the most outstanding note published in the Survey by a graduating student.
+After graduating from the University of Washington (BA 2003), he attended New York University School of Law (JD 2008), where he was an executive articles editor of the New York University Annual Survey of American Law.
+Upon graduation, he was awarded the Vanderbilt Medal for outstanding contributions to the Law School.
+For his note, "Out of the Mouth of States: Deference to State Action Finding Effect in Federal Law," 63 NYU Annual Survey of American Law 429 (2008), he was awarded the Seymour A. Levy Award for the most outstanding note published in the Survey by a graduating student.